Htshimbombo23/SQL-Portfolio-Projects/README.md

-# SQL-Portfolio-Projects
+# Videogame-Sales-Project

-This repository will hold all my SQL portfolio projects.
+This repository holds my portfolio project exploring 2024 videogame sales data and some data cleaning queries as well.

 I appreciate you taking the time to take a look at my work.